-Items below are REQUIRED for an AIARE Instructor Training Course or Course Leader Training unless marked otherwise.
+The items below are REQUIRED for AIARE Instructor Training Courses and Course Leader Trainings unless marked otherwise.

-- Laptop or tablet with webcam, mic, and speakers for virtual classroom sessions, team meetings, accessing conditions and forecast information, and for preparing presentations and lessons.
+- Laptop or tablet We recommend one with a webcam, mic, and speakers in the event we need to shift to a virtual classroom or hold virtual team meetings.
+You will use this for accessing conditions and forecast information, and for preparing presentations and lessons.

 - Outer and base layers suitable for stormy winter conditions

 - At least two pairs of gloves or mitts

 - Sufficient insulating layers for the time of year and location.
 If unfamiliar with the course area, please contact AIARE for information on typical climate conditions.

 - Water bottle and/or insulated beverage container & food